sdc53/ESPhome-engine-coolant-and-oil-pressure-sensor/README.md

 TODO: add youtube video

 ## BOM
 This table contains affiliate links, I may receive a small commission if you choose to purchase using them.
+I obtained data sheets for the senders I already have installed, you will probably want to use your existing senders as well, which will require altering the configuration file.
 | ID | Name                     | Designator | Footprint         | Quantity | Manufacturer Part | Manufacturer | Supplier  | Supplier Part            |
 |----|--------------------------|------------|-------------------|----------|-------------------|--------------|-----------|--------------------------|
 | 1  | NODEMCU ESP12E ESP8266EX | U1         | ESP12E_DEVKIT-V1B | 1        |                   | Makerfocus   | Amazon    | https://amzn.to/32xisrJ  |